SunnySuite/Sunny.jl/docs/src/structure-factor.md

 These will determine the dynamics used to calculate samples and, consequently, the $ω$ information that will be available.

 1. `energies`: A uniform range of resolved energies.
-If `nothing`, then classical dynamics will be avoided and only a [static approximation to the instantaneous intensities](@ref "The instantaneous structure factor") will be available.
 2. `dt`: The step size for dynamical time-integration.
 Larger may reduce simulation time, but the choice will be limited by the stability and accuracy requirements of the [`ImplicitMidpoint`](@ref) integration method.
 The